beartell/mbase/docs/source/inference/about.rst

 The inference SDK will allow developers the utilize the LLMs and create their own solutions, tooling mechanisms etc.

-When the phrase "local LLM inference" is thrown around, it usually means that hosting an Openai API compatible HTTP server and using the completions API locally.
-The MBASE inference library is expected to change this notion by providing you the LLM inference capability through its low-level objects and procedures so that you can integrate and embedd LLM into your high-performance applications such as games, server applications and many more.

-Also you still have the option of hosting Openai server using the :doc:`mbase_openai_server <programs/openai-server/about>` program or you can code a similar one yourself!

-There also is a benchmarking tool developed for testing the performance of the LLM but more specifically, the impact of the inference operation on your main program loop.
-For further details refer to :doc:`benchmark <programs/benchmark-t2t/about>` documentation.

 --------
 Features